gaojunxuan/JPDict/readme.md

 Notes are required.
 You should clarify the changes you have made to the codes in the commit notes.
 If there're several changes, please seperate them using semi-colons or use numbers to label them.

-Work division
+Issue reports
 -------------
-If there is a bug.
+If there is a bug/issue.
 Be free to email me or post an issue here.